July Crisis: Investigation and accusations

-Austria-Hungary edges towards war with Serbia (29 June–1 July)
+Austria-Hungary edges towards war with Serbia (29 June – 1 July)

-Austro-Hungarian propaganda after the assassination of Archduke Ferdinand depicting an Austrian fist crushing an ape-like caricature of a Serbian holding a bomb and dropping a knife, and stating "Serbia must die!"
+Austro-Hungarian postcard made after the assassination of Archduke Ferdinand depicting an Austrian fist crushing an ape-like caricature of a Serbian holding a bomb and dropping a knife, and stating "Serbia must die!"
 (Sterben purposefully misspelled as sterbien to make it rhyme with Serbien.)

 While few mourned Franz Ferdinand himself, many ministers argued the assassination of the heir to the throne was a challenge to Austria-Hungary that must be avenged.
 This was especially true of Foreign Minister Leopold Berchtold; in October 1913, his ultimatum to Serbia made them back down over the occupation of Northern Albania, which gave him confidence it would work again.

 Members of the "War Party", like Conrad von Hötzendorf, Chief of the Austro-Hungarian General Staff, saw it as an opportunity to destroy Serbia's ability to interfere in Bosnia.
 Moreover, the Archduke, who had been a voice for peace in the previous years, had now been removed from the discussions.
 The assassination combined with existing instability in the Balkans sent deep shockwaves through the Austro-Hungarian elite.
 The murder has been described by historian Christopher Clark as a "9/11 effect, a terrorist event charged with historic meaning, transforming the political chemistry in Vienna".